IdolFest/nw-idolfest-website/src/markdown-pages/policies.md

 You must comply with hotel and government rules while on hotel premises.
 What’s illegal outside the hotel is illegal inside the hotel.
 Please follow any instructions given to you by members of hotel staff.
 If you have concerns, contact any NWIF staff member.

 Do not stick anything to hotel walls.
 Any unapproved material on hotel walls will be removed, and any damage caused will be the responsibility of the poster.
-Flyer distributions are allowed as long as they comply with our PG-13 content rating.
+Flyer distributions are allowed as long as they comply with a PG-13 content rating.

 ## Cosplay